How to Become a Speech-Language Pathologist in North Carolina

 • Research in SLP

-You’ll also need to complete a practicum of at least 400 clock hours during your graduate study to be eligible for licensure in North Carolina.
-These hours must include at least 25 hours of guided observation and 375 hours of direct patient contact.
-You’ll complete these hours under the supervision of a licensed SLP.
+You’ll need to complete a practicum of at least 400 clock hours during your graduate study to be eligible for licensure in North Carolina.
+These hours must include at least 25 hours of guided observation and 375 hours of direct patient contact under the supervision of a licensed SLP.

-Next, you’ll need to register for the National Examination in Speech-Language Pathology (Praxis exam 5331), the American Speech-Language-Hearing Association’s (ASHA) examination for licensure.
-You must take and pass this exam by the end of your SEY (see Step 3).
+You’ll need to register for the National Examination in Speech-Language Pathology (Praxis exam 5331), ASHA’s licensure examination.
+You must take and pass this exam by the end of your supervised experience year.

 • Asheville